ZhenxianLi/PEST_Toolbox/README.md

 ## How to Use

 1. **Prerequisites:**
-   Ensure that MATLAB (or Octave) is installed and that `updateDiff_NdownMup.m` is on your MATLAB path.
+   Ensure that MATLAB (or Octave) is installed and that `updateDiff_PEST.m` is on your MATLAB path.

 2. **Running the Demo:**
    Open MATLAB, navigate to the repository folder, and run: